jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 # Editor's Note
 Casey Muratori's 2004 lecture "Designing and Evaluating Reusable Components" is my favorite resource on API design.
 The content has (to my knowledge) only been available in the form of a 50 minute video lecture.
 Unfortunately, that format isn't accessible to some audiences.

 The following is my attempt at a manual transcript of the lecture, with minor edits to aid readability and some additional annotations to assist screen readers.
-Note that I sadly haven't yet had the chance to transcribe the code snippets, which may be a problem for some readers.

 You can learn more about the talk and its historical context on Casey's blog [here](https://caseymuratori.com/blog_0024).
 You can also find the 50 minute video version of the lecture there, if that is how you learn.